 Winter is officially here in Ottawa!
 Snow, icy roads and happy kids amusing themselves in the park.
-Hence, those signs pushing me to pull my winter-themed piano resources binder for the next month of piano lessons.
+Hence, those signs pushed me to pull my winter-themed piano resources binder for the next month of piano lessons.
 Here is my list of what is in.

 Winter-themed Rhythm Reinforcement

 In fact, December is the rhythm reinforcement month in the studio.
-I build the curriculum in the way those rhythm activities are incorporated in every lesson.
+I build the curriculum in the way those rhythm activities are incorporated into every lesson.
 As a result, I have created a lot of winter-themed rhythm practicing games.

 On the other hand, this year I have created brand-new winter-themed games for my younger students.
 I have quite a few jams this year.
 They start their lesson by begging to take a new game home 😃.

 Christmas Tree Bass Note Game to reinforce notes in bass clef.

 Winter Rhythm Snowmen is a racing game to revise whole, half, quarter notes and rest, and count.
 (Level 3)

 Winter Rhythm Search – a bingo-like layout game to review count and note value.
 (Level 1)

 Specifically, these one-page games are absolute favourites in my studio.
 For example, winter-themed sharp reviewing activities for the youngest piano students are easy to set up and require only 2-5 minutes of the lesson time.